datanav/docs/technical/hubspot-hubspot.rst

      - "string"

-HubSpot Lineitemquoteassociation to Hubspot Lineitem
+HubSpot Lineitemquoteassociation to HubSpot Lineitem
 ----------------------------------------------------
-Before any synchronization can take place, a link between a HubSpot Lineitemquoteassociation and a Hubspot Lineitem must be established.
+Before any synchronization can take place, a link between a HubSpot Lineitemquoteassociation and a HubSpot Lineitem must be established.

-A HubSpot Lineitemquoteassociation will merge with a Hubspot Lineitem if one of the following property combinations match:
+A HubSpot Lineitemquoteassociation will merge with a HubSpot Lineitem if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - HubSpot Lineitemquoteassociation Property
-     - Hubspot Lineitem Property
+     - HubSpot Lineitem Property
    * - id
      - id

-Once a link between a HubSpot Lineitemquoteassociation and a Hubspot Lineitem is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Lineitemquoteassociation and a HubSpot Lineitem is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Lineitemquoteassociation and a Hubspot Lineitem:
+The following properties are synchronized between a HubSpot Lineitemquoteassociation and a HubSpot Lineitem:

 .. list-table::
    :header-rows: 1

    * - HubSpot Lineitemquoteassociation Property
-     - Hubspot Lineitem Property
+     - HubSpot Lineitem Property
-     - Hubspot Data Type
+     - HubSpot Data Type

-HubSpot Lineitemquoteassociation to Hubspot Lineitemdealassociation
+HubSpot Lineitemquoteassociation to HubSpot Lineitemdealassociation
 -------------------------------------------------------------------
-Before any synchronization can take place, a link between a HubSpot Lineitemquoteassociation and a Hubspot Lineitemdealassociation must be established.
+Before any synchronization can take place, a link between a HubSpot Lineitemquoteassociation and a HubSpot Lineitemdealassociation must be established.

-A HubSpot Lineitemquoteassociation will merge with a Hubspot Lineitemdealassociation if one of the following property combinations match:
+A HubSpot Lineitemquoteassociation will merge with a HubSpot Lineitemdealassociation if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - HubSpot Lineitemquoteassociation Property
-     - Hubspot Lineitemdealassociation Property
+     - HubSpot Lineitemdealassociation Property
    * - id
      - id

-Once a link between a HubSpot Lineitemquoteassociation and a Hubspot Lineitemdealassociation is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Lineitemquoteassociation and a HubSpot Lineitemdealassociation is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Lineitemquoteassociation and a Hubspot Lineitemdealassociation:
+The following properties are synchronized between a HubSpot Lineitemquoteassociation and a HubSpot Lineitemdealassociation:

 .. list-table::
    :header-rows: 1

    * - HubSpot Lineitemquoteassociation Property
-     - Hubspot Lineitemdealassociation Property
+     - HubSpot Lineitemdealassociation Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - id
      - id
      - "string"